 Today, the field of Gerontology is also frequently separated into two main emphases or categories.

 As an up-and-coming focus in gerontology, biogerontology is primarily concerned with the research of the biological effects of aging and its causes.
 This more science-based specialization uses cutting-edge technology and research to analyze why we age and eventually die.
+For more information see Biogerontology.

 Social gerontology looks at society's interactions with older adults, determining if their needs are being met by community services and organizations.
 Social gerontologists work directly with older adults in community centers, residential homes, and through programs as counselors and direct care specialists.
 Social gerontologists are committed to advocacy for older adults and they help dispel myths through through speeches and presentations, books, and articles.
+For more information see Social Gerontology.

-Roles of gerontologists
+Roles of Gerontologists

 There are a number of roles for gerontologists looking to start work in the field.
 A gerontologist might find themselves counseling older adults, challenging common misconceptions about the aging, researching the effects of aging or diseases that affect older adults, teaching in a university setting, or advocating for better services and care for the aging.
 According to “Careers in Aging: Opportunities and Options,” by David A. Peterson, Elizabeth B. Douglass, and Joy Lobenstine Whittington, gerontologists usually fit into seven job roles.